UniversalDevicesInc-PG3/udi-poly-ELK/README.md

   - The last user to enter access code at the keyboard, which is also propagated up the the Area Last User
   - driver: GV1
 - Temperature
-  - The temperature from the keypad, or -40F is keypad doesn't report temperature.
+  - The temperature from the keypad, only shown if the keypad reports temperature.
   - driver: GV2
 - Last KeyPress
   - The last key pressed on the keypad